piclas-framework/piclas/doc/userguide/030_features_models.md

 |     lvl=1      |                  8000           |
 |     lvl=2      |                  56000          |

+### Macroscopic bodies, which move trough domain
+Note: Currently, restart and nProcs>1 only works for non-moving and non-size-changing Macro bodies.
-Currently, only calculations on nProcs=1 are possible if the macroscopic bodies move (MacroBody1-velocity $> 0$) inside the computational domain or any of the following parameters is enabled.
+To let the macroscopic bodies move (MacroBody1-velocity $> 0$) inside the computational domain, enable

+    MacroBody1-velocity=(/-1165.,0.,0./)

 In order to enable influences of particle collisions on macroscopic bodies velocity (acceleration, brownian motion), the following parameter needs to be enabled